keu/docs/astro/manage-deployments-as-code.md

     astro deployment create --deployment-file <deployment-template-file-name>
     ```

 3. Optional.
-Confirm that your Deployment was successfuly created by running the following command in your current Workspace:
+Confirm that your Deployment was successfully created by running the following command in your current Workspace:

    ```bash
    astro deployment list